- Hotel La Trémoille

 Looking around I begin to notice the hotel's new lay-outs: a larger lobby, extended by a library in the newly renovated Louis² restaurant bar and lounge.
 Louis² is very busy at this time of the afternoon where guests who have just finished their day cross those who have just started it.

-Olivier Lordonnois, the Hotel General Manager, oversees the running of La Tremoille taking care of his guests so that they feel comfortable, providing them with all their needs.
-Hailing from Paris, Olivier is the best person to help you discover the city and he will tell you where the best places to visit are, so you can discover Paris like a local.
+The Hotel General Manager takes care of his guests so that they feel comfortable, providing them with all their needs.
+Hailing from Paris, he is the best person to help you discover the city and he will tell you where the best places to visit are, so you can discover Paris like a local.

 I spend a few minutes getting changed before joining a friend at the bar.
 I take in all the details of this renovated contemporary space - the warm Macassar wood furnishings, graphic designs on a deep carpet, the contemporary armchairs and the silky glints of the materials used, whilst sipping my 'Louis²' cocktail and listening to the jazz melodies of the live piano.